 Chase the Northern lights with experts

 Of course, the main reason people visit Tromso in the winter is for a chance of glimpsing the magical Northern lights!

 However, it’s not quite as easy as you’d think.
 You may imagine that the Northern lights swirl overhead like a never-ending light show going on all night… yet unfortunately, that is very rarely the case.

-I was lucky enough to see the Northern lights three times during my week in Tromso: a tiny, minute glimpse on a night sailing tour, once from my Airbnb in Tromso, and a wild show on my Northern lights tour with Northern Horizon (this is the exact tour I did!).
+I was lucky enough to see the Northern lights three times during my week in Tromso: a tiny, minute glimpse on a night sailing tour, once from my Airbnb in Tromso, and a wild show on my Northern lights tour (I went with this company).

 I highly recommend going with the same company as I did for several reasons.
 For one, they truly went above and beyond to ensure we got to see the Northern lights properly, which meant driving all the way past the Finnish border and setting up camp in the one place that didn’t have cloud cover.